ibm-cloud-docs/account/account-upgrade.md

    {:tip}
 1. Review your subscription details, and then enter your payment information.

    After your payment information is processed, your subscription credit is added to your account.
+You can monitor your subscription usage on this same Subscriptions page.
+See [Managing subscriptions](/docs/billing-usage?topic=billing-usage-subscriptions for more information.

 Your subscription renews automatically.
 If you want to discontinue your subscription renewal, [contact support](https://{DomainName}/unifiedsupport/supportcenter).
 {: note}